 The Center offers a variety of engaged scholarship opportunities to help students gain valuable experience and knowledge through service projects, internships, and immersive learning.
 The Center offers a range of internship opportunities for Penn State students throughout the year and also collaborates with faculty advisers and internship coordinators to secure placements with local community partners.

-The Study Away Pittsburgh program is a semester-long educational experience for Penn State students during their junior or senior year.
+The CITY Semester program is an educational experience for Penn State students during their junior or senior year.
 The program is modeled after study abroad programs, except students live, learn, and intern in the Pittsburgh region for a semester.
 Students accepted into the program will take a face-to-face course in urban sustainability and online courses to fulfill their major requirements.
 View opportunities.

 Penn State Center Pittsburgh is the nexus between the University and the Pittsburgh region.
 We offer unique opportunities for collaboration with Penn State faculty, staff, and programs through research, engaged scholarship, community engagement, and educational opportunities that make a difference for all.